BramSuurdje/BabelBot/README.md

-# Discord Translation Bot 🌐
+# BabelBot 🌐

-Discord Translation Bot is a powerful, user-friendly bot that automatically detects and translates non-English messages into English.
+BabelBot is a powerful, user-friendly bot that automatically detects and translates non-English messages into English.
 Built with AI language detection technology, it preserves the original meaning of messages including slang and abbreviations while providing seamless translations in real-time.

 ## Features ✨